gradle/gradle/design-docs/gradle-2.0.md

 ## Copy tasks

-There are serveral inconsitencies and confusing behaviours in the copy tasks and copy spec:
+There are several inconsistencies and confusing behaviours in the copy tasks and copy spec:

 * Change copy tasks so that they no longer implement `CopySpec`.
 Instead, they should have a `content` property which is a `CopySpec` that contains the main content.
   Leave behind some methods which operate on the file tree as a whole, eg `eachFile()`, `duplicatesStrategy`, `matching()`.